superc-lang/scc/README.md

 * `classes` - C++/Java/C# classes (unlikely for now but still possible, but very distant future)

 \* These will depend on complexity, workload, requests, funding etc.
+My primary target is to get *generics* implemented, I think it will be a game changer!

 # Install